Skip to main content

 Because the heatwave intensity is based on the underlying principle that you are acclimatised to your location climate, additional measures should be considered for fly-in/fly-out workers for at least the first two weeks onsite.

 It is also important to note that non-heatwave days can also have a heightened risk of a heat illness.
-Under conditions when the body has limited cooling capacity for any reason (such as extreme humidity and/or temperature, no air movement or due to protective clothing), the body can overheat in under an hour for moderate activity.
+Under conditions when the body has limited cooling capacity for any reason (such as no air movement or due to protective clothing), the body can overheat in under an hour with moderate activity.
 Therefore it is important to look at all risk factors to determine the risk of a heat illness.
-Kite Basic Thermal Risk Assessment can do this for you (coming soon).
+Kite’s Thermal Risk Assessment can do this for you.

 • Cards showing daily: